3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/Set_Up _Your_Mainsail.cfg.md

 As `Mainsail.cfg` is read only & you can't make any changes to it.

-Once pasted into the new file uncomment the `[gcode_macro _CLIENT_VARIABLE]` macro by selecting the whole macro & pressing `ctrl+/` on PC or `cmd+/` on MacOS.

-Then setup where you want/need the park position, the extruder retract/unretract movements & speeds etc. You can even define two locations if you wish, one for pause, & one for cancel.
+Once you setup where you want/need the park position, the extruder retract/unretract movements & speeds etc. You can even define two locations if you wish, one for pause, & one for cancel.

 You can define a specific cancel print location too if you wish!
 Set your X Y loaction with these:
 ```